byui-cit/wdd131/src/prepare/unit5b.md

 ---

 - Search Engine Optimization: What is Search Engine Optimization?
 How can I apply it to a webpage?
-- Javascript sorting and filtering: How can I sort an array with Javascript?, How can I filter an array in Javascript?, How can I sort an array of objects in Javascipt?, How can I filter an array of objects in Javascipt?
+- Javascript sorting and filtering: How can I sort an array with Javascript?, How can I filter an array in Javascript?, How can I sort an array of objects in Javascript?, How can I filter an array of objects in Javascipt?

 ### Prompt